Coal to Green Hydrogen: Germany’s Energy Transition Summed Up in One Project

 The Moorburg coal power station boasts an eventful inception, a landmark closure, and now, a bright future.

 It was opened in 2015 by Swedish utility Vattenfall on the banks of the Elbe river, just outside the German port city of Hamburg.
 Its planning and construction were drawn out amid fierce opposition.
-According to Clean Energy Wire, a local newspaper marked its first day of operations with the headline “Greeting from the stone age.”
+According to Clean Energy Wire, a local newspaper marked its first day of operations with the headline “Greetings From the Stone Age.”

 Now its next milestone could be as one of the first 100-megawatt scale green hydrogen sites in Europe.

-The plans were revealed last week with Shell, Mitsubishi Heavy Industries (MHI) and municipal heat provider Wärme Hamburg joining Vattenfall.
+The plans were revealed last week, with Shell, Mitsubishi Heavy Industries and municipal heat provider Wärme Hamburg joining Vattenfall.

 With a generation capacity of nearly 1.6 gigawatts, the hard coal plant will likely prove to be one of the final five new coal plants built in Western Europe, according to data from Beyond Coal.
-Vattenfall acknowledged last year that the plant was not economically viable and would be closed in 2021.
+Vattenfall acknowledged last year that the plant was not economically viable and would be closed down in 2021.

 Swedish state-owned Vattenfall is aiming to close all its remaining fossil-fuel generation by 2030.
-The approval of Germany’s €45 billion coal phase-out cleared the path for a December tender that will compensate firms for the closure of 4,788 MW of capacity at a cost to the government of €317 million ($385 million).
+The approval of Germany’s €45 billion coal phaseout plan cleared the path for a December tender that will compensate firms for the closure of 4,788 megawatts of capacity at a cost to the government of €317 million ($385 million).

 Vattenfall, RWE and Uniper were the big winners.
 This was the first of Germany’s hard coal phaseout tenders — a reverse auction with bidders naming the price per megawatt of capacity they would close.
 The results are then skewed to make sure the most carbon-intensive electricity production is targeted first.
 That process ultimately yielded an average bid of €60,000 ($72,878) per MW closed.